anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the Teams step](screenshots/17.png)

-7. Use the same configuration for this step as well, execpt in the `Message` field select `Response summary` and then enter in the text `APPROVAL COMMENTS` and select `Responses Comments`
+7. Use the same configuration for this step as well, except in the `Message` field select `Response summary` and then enter in the text `APPROVAL COMMENTS` and select `Responses Comments`

 ![Screenshot of the Teams message](screenshots/18.png)